JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/coroutines/launching-coroutines.md

 }
 ```

-3. Read PSI and change it with a guarantee that it is not changed in between by another thread or coroutine:
+#### Read PSI Data Under Read Lock and Rename File Under Write Lock

+The example below runs a read action to compute a new file name and finishes by renaming a file under write lock:

 ```kotlin
 class DangerousPsiAction : AnAction() {